 Security System Installation Slip-Ups

-In most instances, homeowners can have burglar protection installed where and how they see fit.
+In most instances, homeowners can have burglar detection equipment installed where and how they see fit.
 Having said that, the proper installation of an alarm system still requires following legal guidelines.
 The illegal home security installations described in this section will not put you in trouble with the law.
 However, they could put your home security company in legal trouble.
 Additionally, they can lead to a loss of reliable home security on your end.
 Installation of security equipment that does not follow legal guidelines will likely not have the desired quality.
 Unsurprisingly, this in turn can lead to a less effective security system.
 Let’s look at a couple factors that indicate an illegal home security system installation.

 In order to complete any wiring on their own, technicians in any trade must hold an electrical license.
 Licenses are issued by state, and licensed electricians are allowed to work with an unlicensed apprentice to complete wiring.
 Additionally, any company installing home security needs to obtain the proper contractors’ license.
 In Massachusetts, security contractors require an “S” license to operate.
 Per the commonwealth’s Department of Public Safety: “In addition to an electrical license, anyone who wishes to engage in the business of installing, repairing, maintaining, or selling any Security Systems, CCTV/Surveillance Systems, Access Control Systems, or Door Entry Systems must obtain an S-license from the Department of Public Safety.”

 Companies that quote security work must include their state “S” license number on the quote.
 We have seen several proposals from other companies to prospective customers that do not contain the proper license information.
 This often points to companies quoting and performing work that they are not licensed to complete.
 Unfortunately, many homeowners fall prey to this practice without knowing.
 Having work done by an unlicensed company can lead to a sub-par installation.
 Furthermore, this company will most likely work without pulling the proper permits.
 This, in turn, leads to your security equipment remaining uninspected for safety and quality purposes.
-Let’s take a closer look at this permitting process and how it protects you against an illegal home security system installation.
+Let’s take a closer look at this permitting process and how it safeguards you against an illegal home security system installation.

 Working without the Proper Permits

 Any installation that requires wiring also requires companies to pull an electrical permit.
 This permit allows companies to complete electrical work done in the town they’re working in.
-Pulling a permit protects customers in two ways.
+Pulling a permit helps customers in two ways.
 First and foremost, companies applying for a permit must show proof that they can legally complete the electrical work.
 Additionally, once a town or city has a permit application in hand, they can use it to conduct a follow-up inspection on any work done on your property.
 This inspection assures you that your new equipment will not create a hazard.

 Furthermore, inspectors will make sure that all wiring and equipment meets current local codes.
 If you plan to work with a company that does not indicate that they will pull a permit, consider it a red flag.
 This could foreshadow a potentially illegal home security installation.
 At this point, we’ve covered a couple of the bases that security companies must cover to install burglar alarms.
 Now, let’s look at how residential surveillance systems can create a legal headache for homeowners.